 That depends.
 There are several kinds of editor:

-A line editor (also me) considers all of the above, plus how effective the phrasing is, the clarity and directness of the statements, whether the information is presented in the right order, and how well the book speaks to its intended readers.
+A line editor (also me) considers all of the above, plus how effective the phrasing is, the clarity and directness of the statements, whether the information is presented in the right order, and how well the writing speaks to its intended readers.
 The finished edit may contain rewritten sentences or switched-around sections of text.